 McCarter’s outgoing Artistic Director, Emily Mann, wrote and directed this phenomenal play that is staged in the round.
 Mary McDonnell plays Gloria, and an ensemble of six other women rotate through as several characters in Gloria’s life.
 The performance also includes a talking circle with audience participation after the play.

-Here are two videos of Mary McDonnell talking about what it is like to play Gloria Steinem with the ensemble.
+Here is a video of Mary McDonnell talking about what it is like to play Gloria Steinem with the ensemble.

 This video includes audience reactions to the show: